 But it doesn’t have to be this way.

-In 2014 I moved to San Francisco, a city that was doing incredibly well for some but also leaving many tragically behind.
+In 2014 I moved to San Francisco, a city that was doing incredibly well for many but also leaving many tragically behind.
 Through a role working in the Mayor’s Office, I learned about the innovative people and organizations working to address these pressing challenges.
 The work that rose to the top was that of Tipping Point Community, a poverty-focused funder that is part of a growing national ecosystem of organizations – started by the Robin Hood Foundation in New York City – taking an evidence-driven approach to identifying, funding, and scaling the work of top nonprofits.

 These organizations are thoughtfully disrupting the traditional philanthropic marketplace by leveraging the full power of data, research, and analytics to drive new energy, resources, and insights into poverty alleviation.
 I saw first-hand the power that this model was having in communities on both coasts, and I knew that it was needed in the Twin Cities.
-So I moved home to build it.

 Minnesota is the most generous state in America, yet we have some of the worst socioeconomic disparities in the country to show for it.
 If that’s not a reason to rethink how we are approaching this crisis as a community, then I don’t know what is.
 And I believe that the Constellation Fund is a necessary step in that direction.